 Readmission After Suspension

 Suspended students may be readmitted one semester after termination of the suspension period (one semester, summer not included) and upon formal written petition using the online Request for Readmission to College Form.
 Causes for suspension may be found under Student Conduct.
 Request for Readmission forms must be submitted to the Registrar prior to the beginning of the semester for which the student is registering to return.
-After receiving the request, the Registrar will present this form to the Admissions and Standards Committee.
+After receiving the request, the Registrar will present this form to the Student Success Committee.
 During the suspension period, the student may apply for readmission for the following semester and, if readmitted, will re-enter the college on academic probation.
 The student who is readmitted must obtain a 2.0 grade point average the semester reinstated and in all subsequent semesters or be academically dismissed.
-The student may return to the same curriculum or may request a curriculum change.
+The student may return to the same curriculum assuming slots are available or may request a curriculum change.
 Previous work will be evaluated for utilization in any new curriculum selected.

 Readmission after Academic Dismissal

 Normally, academic dismissal is permanent unless, with good cause, students reapply and are accepted under special consideration for readmission.
-The student may submit a written request for readmission using the online Request for Readmission to College Form to the Registrar, who will present this form to the Admissions and Standards Committee.
+The student may submit a written request for readmission using the online Request for Readmission to College Form to the Registrar, who will present this form to the Student Success Committee.
 The form must be submitted prior to the beginning of the semester for which the student is requesting to return.
 The student who is readmitted must obtain a 2.0 grade point average the semester reinstated and in all subsequent semesters.